ComposableFi/composable/docs/docs/intro.md

 ## The Problem

 While centralized solutions continue to pose setbacks in the space, decentralized finance (DeFi) continues to gain traction.
-It's still a good time to be in DeFi, with many top protocols experiencing an influx of users and high total value locked (TVL), as well as a promising amount of stablecoins in circulation.

-While DeFi continues to expand and scale, **fragmentation of the industry and its market is worsening**.
+As DeFi continues to expand and scale, **fragmentation of the industry and its market is worsening**.
 Projects continue to launch on layer 2 (L2) or layer 1 (L1) networks instead of or in addition to the original Ethereum mainnet.
 DeFi has thus expanded and is therefore characterized by several ecosystems beyond Ethereum, each with its own unique benefits, that often exist in silos.

-A lack of interoperability solutions exists between these ecosystems creating barriers to value transfer across layers and chains.
+A lack of secure interoperability solutions exists between these ecosystems creating barriers to value transfer across layers and chains.
 While it has become easier to move assets between ecosystems, it has wrongfully been accomplished via **centralized, custodial, and trusted methods of asset transfer, which are vulnerable to hacks.**
 Additionally, managing cross-chain assets is still a challenge as several applications are segregated inside the various ecosystems.